Biography

 Dr. Ioannidis was previously a postdoctoral scholar in the Department of Biomedical Data Science at Stanford University, where she worked on several machine learning tools to predict the pathogenicity of single nucleotide variants, including the ensemble predictor REVEL for missense variants.
 During her PhD in Biophysics at Harvard University, she worked in the Department of Biological Engineering at MIT and developed methods to analyze the dynamics of intracellular particles using hidden Markov modeling and Bayesian inference.
 She also previously served as Research Director at the Jain Foundation, a non-profit foundation focused on the rare genetic disease dysferlinopathy.

-Recent and ongoing research projects include:
+Recent and ongoing research:

 - Assessing the utility of genomic deep learning models for disease-relevant variant effect prediction